sajidpatel/module-price-drop-notification/ReadMe.md

 ## Installation

-1. Create a directory for the module: `app/code/MumzWorld/PriceDropNotification`
+1. Create a directory for the module: `app/code/SajidPatel/PriceDropNotification`
 2. Copy the module files into this directory
-3. Enable the module by running: `bin/magento module:enable MumzWorld_PriceDropNotification`
+3. Enable the module by running: `bin/magento module:enable SajidPatel_PriceDropNotification`
 4. Run the Magento setup upgrade: `bin/magento setup:upgrade`
 5. Flush the cache: `bin/magento cache:flush`